vantage-sh/docs.vantage.sh/docs/kubernetes.md

 ### View Kubernetes Efficiency Metrics

 1. Navigate to the [Kubernetes page](https://console.vantage.sh/kubernetes) in the Vantage console.
-2. On the left navigation menu, select and option to view connected **Clusters**, **Namespaces**, or **Labels**.
+2. On the left navigation menu, select an option to view connected **Clusters**, **Namespaces**, or **Labels**.
 Each view contains a graph as well as a table with the following headings:
    - **Name.** The name of the Cluster, Namespace, or Label you’re viewing.
-   - **Idle Costs.** A dollar value representation for the number of resources requested idle resources.
+   - **Idle Costs.** A dollar value representation of the number of resources requested that are idle.
    - **Total Costs.** A dollar value representation of the total cost of the resources.
    - **Cost Efficiency.** The percent ratio of idle costs to total costs.
 3. Filter a cluster's efficiency metrics by date or resource: